aws/porting-assistant-dotnet-client/README.md

 [Codelyzer](https://github.com/aws/codelyzer): Porting Assistant uses Codelyzer to get package and API information used for finding compatibilities and replacements.

 [Porting Assistant for .NET Datastore](https://github.com/aws/porting-assistant-dotnet-datastore): The repository containing the data set and recommendations used in compatibility assessment.

+[Code translation assistant](https://github.com/aws/cta): The repository used to apply code translations

 ## Contributing